Jacob Stallings Player Props: Marlins vs. Giants

 Jacob Stallings At The Plate

-- Stallings has a hit in three of eight games played this year (37.5%), but no multi-hit games.
+- In three of eight games this season, Stallings got a hit, but only one each time.

-- He has not hit a long ball in his eight games this year.
+- In eight games played this season, he has not gone deep.

 - Stallings has an RBI in one game this season.